-With the Patient Is In iPad app you can notify the doctor that a patient is ready to be treated.
-Also, the Patient is in iPad app allows the charge nurse to quickly view:
+With the Patient Is In iPad app you can notify the doctor on her Apple Watch or iPhone that a patient is ready to be treated.
+Also, the Patient is in iPad app allows the charge nurse to quickly:

 You send a notification to the doctor’s iPhone or Apple Watch containing

 and the Patient Is In watch app will alert the doctor with

 If an AirPlay compatible speaker such as Apple’s HomePod wireless speaker is set up in a doctor’s office and authorized to be used by the charge nurse’s iPad, then the doctor can hear a wireless announcement similar to “The charge nurse says that Dr. Quinn has an assignment in Exam Room 2”.
 Here is a link to learn more about using multi-user Siri support and HomePod: HomePod and Multi-User Siri in Health Care: It’s how to reduce patient wait times

 Additionally, this assignment is synchronized with the Patient is in iPad app managed by other charge nurses and administrators.
 This provides large clinics and hospitals with a global, real-time view of doctor availability, patient assignments, and room status.

 In this video, we see how the charge nurse is able to quickly send a patient assignment to the doctor, visualizing doctor availability and see which doctor is onsite and connected to the real time peer-to-peer network or through iCloud, if the doctor is receiving patient assignments on her Apple Watch or iPhone, if the doctor is available for a FaceTime conference call, the status of assignments (accepted with an estimated time of arrival, decline, or completed), and the status of each room.